Complex-systems-and-devops-gruppe-8/.github/report.md

 ## Standalone Use Cases

-Use cases without a corresponding user story
+Use cases without a corresponding user story.

 ### UC 1.3: Betting Mechanics